 GMVA proposals must be prepared and submitted using the NRAO Proposal Submission Tool (PST), accessible via NRAO Interactive Services (http://my.nrao.edu/).
 Use of the PST requires registration by all proposers, including co-investigators, in the NRAO User Database.
 The inclusion of GMVA stations should be quantitatively justified in the proposal.
-ALMA and/or the KVN must be specified by entering "ALMA" or "KVN" as "Other" entries in the PST.
+KVN antennas must be specified by entering "KVN" as "Other" entries in the PST.